gldrobinson/plantApp/README.md

 # Rooting For You
-Rooting For You in a React Native mobile application we developed for our final project at Northcoders.
+Rooting For You is a React Native mobile application we developed for our final project at Northcoders.
 ## About

 The idea came from a research study that shows that a wide variety of healthy fibres was key to maintaining a good microbiome, which plays a fundament role in our health and wellbeing.
 The study shows that eating at least 30 different plant fibres a week is one of the best ways to improve your microbiome health.